 - 1. Shut off the unit, including the pilot.
 Allow the unit to cool for at least thirty minutes. - 2.
-Inspect burner, pilot and primary air inlet holes on injector holder for dust and dirt (see Figure 19). - 3.
+Inspect burner, pilot and primary air inlet holes on injector holder for dust and dirt (see Figure 25). - 3.
 Blow air through the ports/slots and holes in the burner. - 4.
 Check the injector holder located at the end of the burner tube again.
 Remove any large particles of dust, dirt, lint, or pet hair with a soft cloth or vacuum cleaner nozzle. - 5.
-Blow air into the primary air holes on the injector holder. - In case any large clumps of dust have now been pushed into the burner.
+Blow air into the primary air holes on the injector holder. - 6.
+In case any large clumps of dust have now been pushed into the burner.
 Repeat steps 3 and 4.
 Clean the pilot assembly also.
+A yellow tip on the pilot flame indicates dust and dirt in the pilot assembly.
+There is a small pilot air inlet hole about two inches from where the pilot flame comes out of the pilot assembly (see Figure 26).
+With the unit off, lightly blow air through the air inlet hole.
+You may blow through a drinking straw if compressed air is not available.